konstantingoretzki/jellid/README.md

 ## TODO
 - [ ] **Improve auth**: Using env variables is far from best practices.
 Username and password should be read from a file.
-- [ ] **Get audio container extension**: Currently the audio file container is hard-coded to `.flac`.
-Try to get the container extension like for the movie download.
 - [ ] **Auto detect type**: Call correct type downloader without having to set the type manually.
 - [ ] **Support more collection types**: There are more then these basic item types that should be supported.
 Probably more and better error handling is needed.
 - [ ] **Add interactive mode**: Find item names via CLI instead of having to extract them from the URL.